NativeScript/nativescript-app-templates/packages/template-tab-navigation-ts/README.md

 ## Walkthrough

 ### Architecture
-There is a folder that is used for setting tabs layout as an application starting point:
+The application root component is located at:
-- `/app-root/app-root.ts` - sets up the tab navigation page layout and references the navigatable pages contents.
+- `app-root.xml` - sets up the tab navigation page layout and references the navigatable pages contents.

 The template has the following pages used for the tab views:
 - `/home/home-items-page.ts` - the master home page.
 Displays a list of items and navigates to the item details page on item tap.